A true classic, the Sable colored German Shepherd is the most dominant coat color of all Shepherds, but what makes them so special?

 Being one of the more intelligent canines, the Sable German Shepherd is more than capable of distinguishing between threatening and non-threatening situations.

-However, they may be wary of strangers and therefore proper introductions may be necessary.
+However, similar to Russian Bear dogs, they may be wary of strangers and therefore proper introductions may be necessary.

 The Sable German Shepherd was bred for working, however their personality is very well natured.